rafaelmaeuer/GBA4iOS/README.md

 ![GBA4iOS](images/gba4ios2_devices.png)

-The number one Game Boy Advance emulator for iOS is back, and has been rewritten from the ground up for iOS 7.
+The number one Game Boy Advance emulator for iOS, rewritten from the ground up for iOS 7 and working with the latest iOS 14.

 ### New Features ###

-• Works with iOS 13.6
+• Works with iOS 14
 • Full migrated to WKWebView
 • Completely new emulator core based on VBA-M
 • iPad Support